aliyun/aliyun-openapi-net-sdk/README.md

 ## Requirements
-- The Alibaba Cloud C# SDK is requires：
+- The Alibaba Cloud SDK for C# requires：
     - **`.NET Framework 4.6.1`** or later
     - **`.NET Standard 2.0`** or later

 ## Installation
 You must install the SDK core Nuget Package for any SDK you use.
-For example, to call the ECS product, you must install both the [ECS Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-ecs/) and the [SDK core Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-core/).
+For example, to call the ECS product, you must install both the [ECS Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-ecs/) and the [SDK Core Nuget Package](https://www.nuget.org/packages/aliyun-net-sdk-core/).

 Use Package Manager